 If you need more protection, you can always opt for the higher-rated safes.
 Just in case you aren’t sure which rating is right for you, please seek to know from your state or the insurance company.
 Keep in mind that some of the cheap gun safes rarely have an RSC rating and such unreliable safes are no better than a typical gun cabinet or closet.

-Hourly fire rating: A safe that can survive up to 1-hour of fire is the best one to start with.
+Hourly fire rating: A safe that can survive up to 1-hour of fire should be your staring point, if you can afford one with an even higher rating that's great.
 Those that can’t put up for one hour could be a huge risk because it usually takes hours to calm down a raging fire.
 However, if you can’t afford a safe that can meet the 1-hour rate, opt for the longest fire protection rate you can get at your budget.
 Ensure the fire protection is U.L rated or it’s been verified through an independent laboratory test.

 If you intend to use your weapon more often, perhaps daily, this will largely influence the type of gun safe you opt for.
 Same applies if you don’t intend to use it frequently.
 And this can take place in two ways.

 First off, you can have your safe installed far away from your living areas if you won’t be using the gun frequently or you can opt for a separate handgun safe if you need your gun alongside you often.